 You might be able to buy a strawbale house or build a cob house on a budget of $4,000 like the woman from the UK did in Turkey but if your walls and roof manages to last the winter, you have to know how your floor will stand up.
 There are plenty of ways that earth-minded people build flooring to stand the test of time.
 Choosing your best options for the most part might really depend on where you live.
 Think about the weather that might creep in or creatures that you want to keep out.
 Laminate or upcycled wood? certified sustainably harvested wood?

 A new-old trend among seasoned earth lovers is grounding.
 Meaning they build their homes and flooring with as few layers to the earth as possible.
 If you live in a temperate climate that doesn’t get too damp or too cold you might be able to get away with a rammed earth or even a simple dirt floor.
 The benefits is that feel-good earthy vibe when you are making your coffee in the morning, keeping your toes touching the earth.
 Another benefit is that it doesn’t and will never look like black polished marble.
 So keeping it clean isn’t really that important.

 If you can’t go all out with an earth floor another option for moderate climates is wooden floorboards like a deck above the earth.
 Depending on the width of the slats, you can let air or the outside in.
 I built a low cost studio in my backyard with this option and because it was for a pottery studio that I have to keep dust free, I needed a solution that could take a lot of water.
 So on one hand I have a simple wooden “deck” floor for my studio which sits on cement stilts (no foundation, leave no trace behind), I needed to go for a low cost solution to keep the floor dust- free, so we chose a roll of linoleum.

 Clearance or end of line flooring

-This totally weird carpet also gives you a massage when you walk over it.
+This totally weird carpet by designers in Israel looks like stones and it also gives you a massage when you walk over it.